ahmadwilson21/shopping-cart/README.md

 The suggested credentials will be for a service account.
 Follow the prompt to create a new service account with a role of: "Project" > "Editor", and create credentials for that service account.
 Download the resulting .json file and store it in your project repo in a location called "auth/google_api_credentials.json"

-Find your .json file and paste the path into the environment variable SHEETS_JSON